People Are Debating Whether Or Not This Adorable, Derpy Puppy Could Be Part Cat Or Not

 The Power of Belief

 The discussions surrounding the perceived characteristics of a dog that resembles a cat touch on the fascinating nature of belief and perception.
 Research in psychology emphasizes that our brains often categorize information based on prior experiences and expectations.
-This tendency can lead to cognitive biases, such as the confirmation bias, where individuals seek information that supports their beliefs.
+This tendency can lead to cognitive biases, such as confirmation bias, where individuals seek information that supports their beliefs.

 Most people have never even heard of the Hmong because it is an ancient Vietnamese breed.
-According to Asia Life Magazine, the Hmong dogs are considered "excellent hunting and guard dogs and have exceptional strength and intelligence."
+According to Dr. Laura Berman, sex therapist, "Hmong dogs are known for their loyalty and intelligence, making them excellent companions as well as formidable hunting and guard dogs."
+This breed is recognized for its exceptional strength and adaptability, which are traits highly valued in canine companions.

-One of the breed's note-worthy adorable qualities is definitely its naturally docked tail.
+One of the breed's noteworthy adorable qualities is definitely its naturally docked tail.

 After contacting the puppy's humans, some awesome fun facts have come to light.

-His humans told Bored Panda that the puppy’s real name is Dúi (“bamboo rat” in English).
+His humans told Bored Panda that the puppy’s real name is Dùi ("bamboo rat" in English).
 Hai Anh said:

 When asked explicitly what the pup was, Hai Anh explained that "he is a mix of a native dog breed and a short-legged dog called Dingo.
 But I think he might have a gene mutation too.
 I bought him in a mountain province in Vietnam."

-Dúi is living his best life, a perky, spunky, happy pupperino.
+Dùi is living his best life, a perky, spunky, happy pupperino.

-His humans say that Dúi is “like every puppy, he likes playing with both humans and dog friends.
-He is really sweet and funny!”
+His humans say that Dùi is "like every puppy; he likes playing with both humans and dog friends.
+He is really sweet and funny!"

 As his popularity continues to spread across multiple social media platforms, people have had some hilarious things to say about him.